Rizu23-Sk/Personal-Financial-Tracker.py/README.md

 # Personal Financial Tracker

 This project is a simple personal financial tracker implemented in Python.
-It allows you to manage and visualize your income and expenses.
+It allows you to manage and visualize your income and expenses through a command-line interface.

 ## Features

 - Add income and expenses
-- Save and load data from a CSV file
-- View summary statistics
-- Generate plots of financial data
+- Plot income and expenses by category
+- Interactive menu for user input

 ## Installation

+To get started with the Personal Financial Tracker, follow these steps:

 ### Clone the Repository